 Lemon Loaf

 Arman’s recipe tips

-- No peaking!
-I got curious and opened the oven before the cooking time was over, and my first loaf sunk in the middle…Don’t make my mistake!
+- Don’t peek.
+I got curious and opened the oven before the cooking time was over, and my first loaf sank in the middle…Don’t make my mistake!

 - Does the lemon loaf taste bitter?
 It’s likely because too much lemon pith was grated into the batter.
-When grating the lemon peel, make sure to stop as soon as you see the white of the citrus.
+When grating the lemon peel, stop as soon as you see the white of the citrus.

 Frequently asked questions

-As this lemon bread has no butter in it, the oil is necessary to keep the texture light and fluffy while also being moist.
+Since this lemon bread has no butter, the oil is necessary to keep the texture light and fluffy while remaining moist.
+When I tested it with applesauce, it turned out gummy and inedible.

+Lemon Loaf